mot38/postgresHAcluster/README.md

 For cascading replication / failover, nodec should run /vagrant/manual_install_nodec.sh

-The IP address for writes to the postgres db is 192.168.33.100 This will always point to the master node The IP address for the reads from the postgres db is 192.168.33.101 This will point to the nodes by round robin
+The IP address for writes to the postgres db is 192.168.33.100 This will always point to the master node The IP address for the reads from the postgres db is 192.168.33.101 This will point to the nodes by round robin.
+You can view these reads by browsing to 192.168.33.101:8080

 To take a backup and restore:
 - barman@bart$ barman backup primary